-Among the multitude of medical malpractice lawsuits filed every year, only about 50% go to trial, according to a Business Insurance report.
-Less than 5% of these lawsuits result in a verdict.
-More than 95% of all medical malpractice claims end in a settlement before or during trial proceedings.
-Many hospitals and doctors prefer to settle instead of entering into a trial proceeding that can potentially leave them liable for a much larger judgment.
-Furthermore, many patients are eager to settle in order to obtain compensation faster and to avoid a difficult and extended legal process which can stretch over several years.
+In malpractice cases, many hospitals and doctors prefer to settle instead of entering into a trial proceeding that can potentially leave them liable for a much larger judgment.
+Further, many patients are eager to settle in order to obtain compensation faster and to avoid a difficult and extended legal process that can stretch over several years.

 Settling out of court is an option to keep in mind if you have been the victim of medical negligence and intend to pursue a lawsuit for damages.
 The amount of damages you are seeking and the overall strength of your case may influence whether it is more advantageous to seek an out-of-court settlement or go to trial.

 Yes.
 Hospitals and doctors will settle if their liability is clear or there is a reasonable chance they will be found liable at trial.
 Medical testimony is critical to your claim.
 You will need experienced medical malpractice lawyers who are skilled at working with doctors who can prepare reports, give depositions, and testify in court.

 Your doctors need to explain what type of malpractice occurred, what the appropriate standard of care is for the type of care you received, and why the hospital and doctors failed to use the appropriate medical care.
 Your physicians also need to explain how that lack of competent medical care caused you physical and emotional harm, the type of medical care you will now need, and how the lack of care affects every aspect of your life.